NLeboucher/portfolio/README.md

-# About
+# ABOUT
 - Resume/Portfolio website using Vue (Nuxt 3) extends from [codewithsadee](https://github.com/codewithsadee/vcard-personal-portfolio) and [agcrisbp](https://github.com/agcrisbp/ADResume).

-# Installations Required for Ubuntu
+# INSTALLATIONS REQUIRED FOR UBUNTU

 1. Clone this repo:
 ```